 Mostly biological control focused on reliance on chemical pesticides is decreased by using microbiological agents and beneficial insects.
-Cultural practices include crop rotation and intercropping are two strategies that improve ecosystem health and pest resistance.
-Technological advances include real-time pest monitoring is made possible by precision agriculture and remote sensing, which increases the precision of interventions (Abdallah, 2023).
+Cultural practices, including crop rotation and intercropping, are two strategies that improve ecosystem health and pest resistance.
+Technological advances including real-time pest monitoring are made possible by precision agriculture and remote sensing, which increases the precision of interventions (Abdallah, 2023).